rsonger/software-engineering-lab/_posts/2025-04-09-windows-points.md

 *This lesson introduces the basic framework components for creating an application window and rendering a point on the screen.*

-The graphics pipeline model we will follow has the following four stages:
+The graphics pipeline model we will follow has these four stages:
 1. In the **Application** stage, we create a window to display the rendered graphics and then send data to the GPU.
 2. In the **Geometry Processing** stage, a *vertex shader* program calculates the positions of all the vertices that make up each object being rendered.
 3. In the **Rasterization** stage, we associate each pixel of the rendered image with the objects in the 3D scene that it will display.
 4. In the **Pixel Processing** stage, a *fragment shader* program calculates the color values of each pixel.

-The tasks of the **Application** stage include:
+The steps of the **Application** stage are:
 1. Create a window to read from the GPU framebuffer and display the rendered scene.
 2. Maintain a loop for checking inputs and animating objects in the scene.
 3. Run algorithms for physics simulations and collision detection.
 4. Send vertex attributes and shader source code to the GPU for rendering.

-All of the applications we make in these lessons will perform tasks 1, 2, and 4.
-Task 3 is left as an exercise for the intrepid reader who would like to try building physics simulations or interactive games.
+All of the applications we make in these lessons will perform steps 1, 2, and 4 above.
+The third step is left as an exercise for the intrepid reader who would like to try building physics simulations or interactive games.

-In this lesson, we will use Pygame to complete tasks 1 and 2 in the section called [Creating Windows with Pygame](#creating-windows-with-pygame) below.
-A simple example of completing task 4 is then provided in the section called [Drawing a Point](#drawing-a-point).
+In this lesson, we will use Pygame to complete steps 1 and 2 in the section called [Creating Windows with Pygame](#creating-windows-with-pygame) below.
+A simple example of completing step 4 is then provided in the section called [Drawing a Point](#drawing-a-point).

 After the Application stage comes the **Geometry Processing** stage in which a **vertex shader** program calculates transformations on geometric objects and determines their final coordinates for rendering.